-CONNECTION & GROWTH General cont Do you have enough opportunities to do things that YesNo Not Sure If you answered "no": What interests would you like to pursue?
-(Select Gardening Games (solo or with friends) Reading or writing Visual Art or Crafts Music or other Performing Arts Charitable or Civic Work Competitive Activities Touring/Travel Classes (Lifelong Learning Institute) Carpentry/Woodworking Hunting/Fishing Camping/Hiking Outdoor Hobbies, i.e. birding Genealogy/History Solo exercise (i.e. cycling, swimming) Group exercise, classes, or sports Car Repair/Restoration Other: Do you enjoy traveling either internationally or dom Are you able to travel as much as you would like?
-YesNo Not Sure If you answered "no" or "not sure": What is preventing you?
-Physical limitations/health challenges Finances Lack of a travel partner Lack information on travel options Other: Aging in Place: Your Home, Your Community, Your Choice Connection & Growth 42
+C CONNECTION & GROWTH

+YesNo Not S Sure t interest and/or challenge you?

+If you answered " no ".
+What interests would : you like to pursue?
+(Select t all that apply)

+Gardening Carpentry/Woodworking

+Games (solo or with friends) Hunting/Fishing

+Reading or v vriting Camping/Hiking

+Visual Art or Crafts Outdoor Hobbies, i.e. birding

+Music or oth er Performing Arts Genealogy/History

+Charitable o r Civic Work Solo exercise (i.e. cycling, swimming

+Competitive Activities Group exercise, classes, or sports

+Touring/Trav vel Car Repair/Restoration

+Classes (Life long Learning Institute) Other:

+Do you enjoy traveling ei ther internationally or dom nestically?
+YesNo

+Are you able to travel as YesNo Not

+If you answered " no " What is preventing yo

+tations/health challenges

+Finances And a second s

+Lack of a tra vel partner

+Lack informa ation on travel options

+Other:

+Aging in Place: Your Home, Yo ur Community, Your Choice Connection & Growth 42